 |

-"bubble" (or rise) to their proper positions, like bubbles rising in a glass of soda.
+"bubble" (or rise) to their proper location in the array, like bubbles rising in a glass of soda.

 The bubble sort